cv21/gen/README.md

 `gen.json` consists of one section which called `files`.

 Lets look how it works:
-- Gen reads all items in `files` array
+- *Gen* reads all items in `files` array
-- After that Gen reads and parses each file which is located in `path`
+- After that *Gen* reads and parses each file which is located in `path`
-- Then Gen passes parsed file along with params to each of generators counted in `generators`
+- Then *Gen* passes parsed file along with params to each of generators counted in `generators`

-It allows to you to generate code as flexible as you want.
+It allows to you to generate code around your project as flexible as you want.

+Example:

 ```json
 {